ai-lead-hub/ark_prototype/docs/sprint-1-architecture.md

 ```

 **Key differences from a copy-based model:**
-- `files` contains each file exactly once, keyed by file ID, with its S3 location and generation metadata.
+- `files` contains each file exactly once, keyed by file ID, with its Object Storage location and generation metadata.
 - `assignments` is the join table — it maps files to shots with a role.
 One file can appear in many assignments.
-- `refs_used` on a file now references other file IDs (not S3 paths), since files are never copied.
+- `refs_used` on a file now references other file IDs (not Object Storage paths), since files are never copied.
 - `deleted_at` is tracked per file — `null` means active, a timestamp means soft-deleted.

 ### Django models

-The key insight: **File** stores what a file IS (metadata, S3 location). **FileAssignment** stores where a file is USED (which shot, what role).
+The key insight: **File** stores what a file IS (metadata, Object Storage location). **FileAssignment** stores where a file is USED (which shot, what role).
 One file → many assignments.

 ```python
 class Project(models.Model):